 Why choose Centre for Surgery for blepharoplasty surgery?

-Centre for Surgery is the leading cosmetic surgery clinic in London and our surgeons have years of experience in performing all types of eyelid surgery including ptosis treatment for drooping eyelids.
+Centre for Surgery is the leading cosmetic surgery clinic in London.
+Our surgeons have years of experience performing all types of eyelid surgery, including ptosis treatment for drooping eyelids.
 Our state-of-the-art Baker Street clinic is located in Marylebone, Central London and is easily accessible via all methods of public transport.
+If you would like to learn more about droopy eyelid surgery, please get in touch with us today at 020 7993 4849 or complete the contact form below to book a personal consultation with an eyelid reduction specialist surgeon.